What to do when camping in the rain? There's nothing more soul sapping than being wet inside your tent while camping in rain, especially heavy rain!

 - Tip 15 - Ziplock important electronics.

-If you prepare well, camping in rain can be extremely rejuvenating.
+If you follow these tips for camping in the rain, it can be extremely rejuvenating.
 In my opinion it's one of the best ways to reconnect with nature and forget about all the modern day stresses back at home.

 You have one life, get outside your comfort zone and experience all that nature has to offer!